-- 15% of Stanford undergrads are students of color; 15% are the first generation in their family to go to college.
+- About 24% of Stanford undergrads are students of color; over 18% are the first generation in their family to go to college.

 - The university offers seven cultural centers: the Asian American Activities Center, Black Community Services Center, El Centro Chicano, LGBT Community Resource Center, Native American Cultural Center, Women’s Center and the Markaz: Resource Center for Engagement with the Cultures and Peoples of the Muslim World.

 Stanford has no official mascot, but the Stanford band’s mascot is the Stanford Tree, which has been adopted as the university’s unofficial mascot.
 The Tree appears at football games and other athletic events alongside the Stanford band.
 Despite the lack of an official mascot, Stanford has plenty of school traditions for students to enjoy, including: